Hasan Arfa: The Pahlavis

-Arfa blamed his successor, Gen. Ali Razmara, for his forced retirement and subsequently co-operated with his political rivals, especially after Razmara was appointed prime minister in 1950.
+Arfa blamed his successor, Lt.
+Gen. Ali Razmara, for his forced retirement and subsequently co-operated with his political rivals, especially after Razmara was appointed prime minister in 1950.
 Nevertheless, Arfa genuinely was disturbed when Razmara was assassinated in 1951, because he believed the increasing level of political violence threatened the country.
-He served as minister of roads and communications in the brief government of Prime Minister Hosayn Ala during the month following Razmara's assassination, before the parliament voted in Mohammad Mossadegh as premier.
+He served as minister of roads and communications in the brief government of Prime Minister Hossein Ala' during the month following Razmara's assassination, before the parliament voted in Mohammad Mosaddegh as premier.

 Arfa distrusted Mossadegh and formed a political group, the National Movement, to disrupt gatherings of Mossadegh supporters, whom he considered to be extremists opposed to the continuation of the monarchy and a strong army.
 The National Movement's newspaper published many articles written by Arfa, supporting the shah and respect for Islam.
-Arfa maintained contact with a variety of political activists, including Mozaffar Baqai of the Toilers' party, the fiery preacher Ayatollah Sayyed Abu al-Qasem Kashani, and Shaban Jafari, an organizer of street mobs.
+Arfa maintained contact with a variety of political activists, including Mozzafar Baghai of the Toilers' party, the fiery preacher Ayatollah Sayyed Abu al-Qasem Kashani, and Shaban Jafari, an organizer of street mobs.
 Arfa became a founding member of the secret committee of military officers, the Committee to Save the Fatherland, formed in 1952 with the objective of overthrowing Mossadegh.
-Following the 1953 military coup that restored the shah to power, he served as Iran's ambassador to Turkey (1958 - 1961) and Pakistan (1961 - 1962).
+Following the 1953 military coup that restored the shah to power, he served as Iran's ambassador to Turkey (1957–1961) and Pakistan (1962–1963).
 Subsequently he retired from active government service.
-He left Iran at the time of the Iranian Revolution of 1979 and died in Monte Carlo, Monaco in 1983.
+He left Iran at the time of the 1979 Iranian Revolution and died in Monte Carlo, Monaco in 1983.